niEmerance/PythonWeek1IP/Readme.md

 ## project setup instructions

- - First there is a welcome page
+ - First there is a welcome note
  - Then create account
  - Therefore you login
  - Then you can add a credential
  - Display credentials
+ - Search and Delete credential

 ## Applications Used